 That depends on when the policy is canceled!
 Here’s the deal:

-After day 60: If you cancel your policy or it is canceled due to nonpayment, you can reinstate it up to 30 days after the most recent billing date (and hey, we’re glad you’re back!).
+After day 60: If you cancel your policy or it is canceled due to nonpayment, you can reinstate it up to 30 days after the most recent payment date (and hey, we’re glad you’re back!).

 Here’s what you do: